Rudolf I, Margrave of Baden-Baden

 On 23 August 1258 King Richard of Cornwall gave the city of Steinbach its charter.
 Rudolf I had asked the king to do this.
-The Lords of Weissenstein bought their castle Liebeneck and the village of Würm from the margrave.
+The Lords of Weissenstein sold their castle Liebeneck and the village of Würm to the margrave.
 Rudolf I quarreled with the Counts of Württemberg and the Bishops of Straßburg over the tolls on the Rhine.
 The quarrel with Württemberg ended in later years because of the marriage of one of Rudolf's sons into the Württemberg dynasty.

 Rudolf I built many churches and abbeys.
 Because of his love of art and Minnesang, Rudolf was lauded by Beppo of Basel as a pious and benevolent man.
 He is buried in Lichtenthal Abbey.

 Marriage

 On 20 May 1257 Rudolf married Kunigunde of Eberstein (1230 – 12 April 1284/1290 in Lichtental), the daughter of Count Otto of Eberstein.
 They had the following children: